 - Apply through the RACC Opportunity Portal.

-- Read the full Arts3C Grant Program guidelines (PDF).
+- Read the full Arts3C Grant Program guidelines for the September 2022 cycle (PDF).

 - Download the Arts3C FAQ here or find the answers to frequently asked questions below.

 - An Info Session was held via Zoom and recorded on August 26th.
 The recording is posted to RACC’s YouTube channel now!
 You can also download the slide presentation by clicking here.

 Click on the Arts3C Grant Program Frequently Asked Questions below: